 There are situations where you need to reset the Recycle Bin store folder to fix problems such as Recycle Bin not showing the files that have been deleted.
 In some cases, you may be unable to completely empty the Recycle Bin.
 Each drive has a hidden and protected folder named

 $Recycle.bin, which is where the Recycle Bin stores files that you and other users on the computer delete.
 Windows creates a fresh

 $Recycle.bin folder automatically after you reset it.

-Due to corruption of the store folder, certain weird things can happen occasionally.
+Due to the corruption of the store folder, certain weird things can happen occasionally.
 Resetting the store fixes corrupt Recycle Bin in most cases.

-Fixing a corrupt Recycle Bin in Windows
+Fixing a corrupted Recycle Bin in Windows

 IMPORTANT: The following procedure permanently deletes all files and folders which are already in the Recycle Bin (from all user accounts in the system) and cannot be recovered.

 2. Type the following command and press ENTER:

 $Recycle.bin folder on the C:\ drive.
 You need to do this for each hard disk partition in your system.

 While the above method fixes Recycle Bin store folder corruption, it wouldn’t help fix any cosmetic problems (e.g., Recycle Bin showing incorrect icon) with the Recycle Bin.